 Broadening Horizons

 For our study of History to have real meaning, we endeavour to give students an experience of the subject that goes beyond the classroom.
 Where possible students are offered opportunities to enrich their learning through first hand experiences, whether this be a visit to places such as France, Belgium or Auschwitz, an experience or the ability to hear a first-hand witness testimony to allow them to see that History is real, is all around us and has a direct impact on how we live our lives today.
 Allowing our students to see that History is a subject which opens up doors to many career opportunities is also an integral part of our students' preparation for life beyond school.

 Careers

-Think carefully about how much you enjoy history because it's hard work but very rewarding.
-Choosing to study History at GCSE can help if you go on to study things like psychology, Sociology and Law where you have to justify your opinions) and future careers including academic research, archivist, English Heritage National Trust, museum curator, archaeologist and teacher.
+Think carefully about how much you enjoy history becuase it's hard work but very rewarding.
+Choosing to study History at GCSE can help if you go on to study things like psychology, Sociology and Law where you have to justify your opinions) and future careers including academic research, archivist, English Heritage / National Trust, museum curator, archaeologist and teacher.

 Immerse Yourself

-When Adolf Hitler, the Nazi leader, agins power after World War I, his hatred for Jews becomes central to his political mission.
+The Boy in the Striped Pajamas (2008)

+The film adaptation is shown through the lens of an eight-year-old boy largely shielded from the reality of World War II, we witness a forbidden friendship that forms between Bruno, the son of Nazi commandant, and Schmuel, a Jewish boy held captive in a concentration camp.

+Schindler's List (1993)

+In Poland during World War II, Oskar Schindler gradually becomes concerned for his Jewish workforce after witnessing their persecution by the Nazis.

-Oskar Schindler, a German industrialist and member of the Nazi party, tries to save his Jewish employees after witnessing the persecution of Jews in Poland.
-Praise and Reward Our rewards system can be broadly split into four categories: classroom level, subject level, school level and privilege rewards.
+Praise and Reward

+Our rewards system can be broadly split into four categories: classroom level, subject level, school level and privilege rewards.
 We'll focus on classroom and subject rewards here - for more information about our rewards schemes, please see our website.

-CLASSROOM LEVEL REWARDS Awarded for: working hard, taking risks and rising to a challenge, making mistakes and learning from them, helping others, and taking pride in the school community.
-Rewarded by: praise postcards, positive phone calls to parents/ carers, positive text messages home, and lesson based prizes.
-SUBJECT LEVEL REWARDS Reward scheme: star of the week. curriculum awards (Subject/ School Way, participation, working with pride, embracing the whole curriculum), high flyer, extra mile, most improved.
+CLASSROOM LEVEL REWARDS

+Awarded for: working hard, taking risks and rising to a challenge, making mistakes and learning from them, helping others, and taking pride in the school community.

+Rewarded by: praise postcards, positive phone calls to parents/carers, positive text messages home, and lesson based prizes.

+SUBJECT LEVEL REWARDS

+Reward scheme: Star of the Week, curriculum awards (Subject/School Way, participation, working with pride, embracing the whole curriculum), high flyer, extra mile, most improved.

 Rewarded by: names displayed on reward boards, certificates, social media posts.

 Contact

+Simone Hamilton

+WPT History

+Subject Director

+shamilton@cliftonschool.org

+Jake Warburton

-Jake Warburton Clifton Subject Coordinator jwarburton@cliftonschool.org
+Clifton Subject Coordinator

+jwarburton@cliftonschool.org